huggingface/blog/bloom-inference-pytorch.md

 ## DeepSpeed-ZeRO

-[DeepSpeed-ZeRO](https://www.deepspeed.ai/tutorials/zero/) was primarily developed for training huge models, and wasn't targeting inference, but it still produces pretty decent results.
+[DeepSpeed-ZeRO](https://www.deepspeed.ai/tutorials/zero/) was primarily developed for training huge models, and does not target inference, but it still produces pretty decent results.
 ZeRO shards the weights across multiple GPUs and then gathers the needed weights magically before each `forward` and `backward` calls, so that the model isn't aware that its weights were ever split up.

 ### Setup